fmenabe/python-clg/README.rst

 ~~~
   * Add an iterable and accessible namespace for arguments.
   * Change behaviour of *parse* method (now return a namespace with arguments).
-  * Set default value for *list* type to empty list.
+  * Set the default value for *list* type to an empty list.
-  * Change behaviour of the execution of an external module.
-It is no longer a
+  * Changes the behaviour of the execution of an external module.
+It is no
-    python path of a module in 'sys.path' but directly the path of a file.
+    longer a python path of a module in 'sys.path' but directly the path of a
+    file.
 In addition, keyword 'lib' has be replaced by 'path'.
-  * Replace '__FILE__' in default value of an option by the directory of the
+  * Replace '__FILE__' in the default value of an option by the directory of the
     program.
   * Update the license to MIT.